salehah737/codespaces-nextjs/README.md

   - Yamaha parts scanner with data from yamaha-motor.com.my
   - Honda parts scanner with data from honda.com.my
   - Proton parts scanner with data from proton.com
+  - Perodua parts scanner with data from perodua.com.my

 ## Features